wizzdev-pl/iot-starter/MicroPython/README.md

 - Provision device key
 - Provision device secret

+If you host ThingsBoard locally, be aware of providing your host machine ip address while flashing the board!

 ### Basic Setup of the ESP32
 To set up a new board or flash the old one. <br>
 Make sure that your cloud is configured and in case of using **AWS** make sure that your computer has AWS credentials.